 - drivein: Uses

 rclone mount.
 Worked fine on desktop, android wouldn’t allow mounting without root.

 Also both of those required setting up each client device.
 Not ideal.

 Update June 10, 2020

-The sequel is out: Streaming videos from Google Drive - 2nd attempt
+The sequel is out: Streaming videos from Google Drive - a second attempt